Polyanyanwu/graces-art-pp5/README.md

 - The app was not giving a feedback to user when an invalid discount code is entered at checkout and the app required the user to fill all mandatory fields on the delivery details before processing the discount code.
 This was resolved at commit[a94d1c](https://github.com/Polyanyanwu/graces-art-pp5/commit/a94d1c12bad5fc1994131abfabe0e02a71acc681) through giving the message when the code is wrong and disabling form validation when the apply button is clicked.

-- Whn a selects Update Email from the My Account menu, the existing email address was not being listed.
-This was caused by '''.form-inner-content label:not([for='id_remember']) {
+- When a user selects Update Email from the My Account menu, the existing email address was not being listed.
+This was caused by ```.form-inner-content label:not([for='id_remember']) {
     display: none;
-}''' that was used to hide Allauth labels for Profile and login forms.
+}``` that was used to hide Allauth labels for Profile and login forms.
 But the email addresses needs the label to display existing emails.
 I had to introduce a class for the label and enabled the display via commit [4aba12](https://github.com/Polyanyanwu/graces-art-pp5/commit/4aba12235e88ec9b6cfe9092bee27af1ccfc37b2)

+- The public user on small device screens could see "Admin/Ops" icon.
+It was resolved by checking for the user group before displaying the icon via commit [d763d](https://github.com/Polyanyanwu/graces-art-pp5/commit/d763da907d41f33ca7d65150bd901f4fee942e0d).

 -